 Period of restrictions

-The bankruptcy administration and investigations team will assess the misbehaviour of the debtor and consider the severity of the behaviour to determine the period they believe is appropriate and can be justified to the Accountant or the sheriff.
+The team will assess the misbehaviour of the debtor and consider the severity of the behaviour to determine the period they believe is appropriate and can be justified to the Accountant or the sheriff.

 Each individual case must be treated on its own merits.
 This Guidance has divided the 15 year period into three groups: